Amirkarimi02/Network_Scanner/README.md

 - Scans the local network for online hosts.
 - Identifies the MAC address and vendor information of each online host.
 - Checks for open ports on the online hosts.

-## Demo

-[Include a link to a live demo or a video demonstrating your project in action, if available.]

 ## Contributing